Interactions Dashboard¶

 Delete Filter¶

-A confirmation message is displayed and the filter is deleted.
+A confirmation message appears and deletes the filter.

 Insights to Logs¶